DevOps-Training-AJK/DevOps-SelfLearning/Ansible/ansible-vault/README.md

    <img width="765" alt="image" src="https://github.com/user-attachments/assets/63bd1906-242a-4b2d-8efd-f2061b728e8c" />

 4. Once yml file was created.
-Please upadte the input in host.ini file and check the connectivity using "ansible -i ./host.ini -m ping linux"
+Please upadte the input in host.ini file and check the connectivity using "ansible -i ./host.ini -m ping linux --ask-vault-pass"

+5. Once connectivity success.
+Please run "ansible-playbook -i host.ini ansible-yml --ask-vault-pass"

+   (or)

+   Create a .txt file in a centralized repo which you have access alone & update your vault password in it.

+   clone the centralized repo and run "ansible-playbook -i host.ini ansible.yml --vault-password-file=./ajk.txt"